messenger4j/messenger4j/README.md

 * `QuickReplyMessageEventHandler`

 #### Sending
-Ok, that was easy.
-But what's about sending messages back to the user?
+What's about sending messages back to the user?

 Sending a text message is as simple as: